ryuunoakaihitomi/rebootmenu/app/src/main/res/raw/help.md

 ## ⚠ Unexpected situation

+* Accessibility service

 On Android 11, accessibility service has a potential bug that will cause it to stop working.

+Starting from Android 13, accessibility service is classified as ["restricted settings"](https://blog.esper.io/android-13-sideloading-restriction-harder-malware-abuse-accessibility-apis/#android-13s-restricted-access-to-accessibility-services).
+Users need to allow restricted settings to use it, which is one more troublesome step.

-Please use Shizuku instead of it as much as possible.
+In restricted mode, please use Shizuku instead of accessibility service if possible.

+* Launcher shortcut

+In some environments, the launcher shortcut may not work after the application has been updated.
+Just delete and re-add it.

 ## Author